Cozerr/C-_JayJay/Readme.md

 1. Codeblock.org --IDE
 2. Building the program basically means  that we are taking all this code and we are converting it down into a language that computer can understand.First we have to build a file and then we will run the file

+*cout-->Console Out
+*endl-->Endline

+## VARIABLES
+Variable  is basically just a container where we can store different pieces of information or different data values in our programs.